fbm2718/QREM/README.md

 [5] John A. Smolin, Jay M. Gambetta, Graeme Smith, "Maximum Likelihood, Minimum Effort", Phys.
 Rev. Lett.
 108, 070502 (2012), https://arxiv.org/abs/1106.5458

-## Code Style
-We use PEP8 as a code style for this project.

-According to PEP8 style guide all function and variable names should be in lower case.
-In mathematics matrices are usually named using capital letters, for better distinction.
-In order for both of these obligations to be satisfied we will use prefix _m__, to mark all matrices.

 ## Authors